Friday, April 11, 2025

 Good morning!

-I have thirteen feature stories to share with you today at the bottom of this post, with more stories going live this weekend.
+I have just ten feature stories to share with you today at the bottom of this post - and more will go live this weekend, especially since I am working this weekend.
 So be sure to check back on The Herald-News site: shawlocal.com/the-herald-news.

 Before the stories I also have a list of additional updates, resources, and information.
 Please check them out, too.